viriciti/dispatch-assignment/README.md

 ### the assigment

+Let's say you are developing a smart charging solution for a company that drives identical buses from the same manufacturer.
+Of the busses of this manufacturer it i known that they can charge with 1.0% state of charge (SOC) per minute.
+It is also known that they consume approximately 5.8 SOC per 5 minutes. (```Math.random() * 1.7```).
+*progress*

+10 hours

 ### important points
 - Although it is nice if you accomplish to acheive to produce a definite end result, we are more interested in your general approach.
 This also means that you're javascript does not have to be perfect.